Janko Tipsarević: Early life

+He began pursuing tennis at age six.
+At the age of nine, he joined the New Belgrade Tennis Club where he trained under the guidance of Russian coach Roman Savochkin.

 Tennis career

-Tipsarević began playing tennis at age six, and at the age of nine started playing at the New Belgrade Tennis Club with Russian coach Roman Savochkin.

 Juniors: Australian Open champion & junior No. 1

 As a junior, he won the 2001 Australian Open boys' singles title, achieving the No. 1 ranking the same year (and No. 4 in doubles).

 2001–2004

 In 2001, as a member of the Yugoslav Davis Cup team he won all three matches against Poland in the Group II quarterfinal, helping the team to a 3–2 win.
 The following week, he won his first career Futures title in Belgrade.
 In 2002, he won his second Futures title in Mexico.

 After winning his first ATP Challenger tournament in Germany, he made his ATP Tour debut in Indianapolis in 2003.
 After beating fellow Serb Nenad Zimonjić in the first round, he lost in the second round to Yevgeny Kafelnikov in straight sets.
 He also made his Grand Slam debut in the US Open as a qualifier.
 He lost to 20th seed, Mark Philippoussis in the first round.
 In 2004, as a qualifier, he made his first appearances at the French Open and Wimbledon, losing in the first round of each.
 Later that year, he won two Challenger titles in singles and one in doubles.